 Another question surrounding VBM is whether it increases voter fraud.
 There are two major features of VBM that raise these concerns.
 First, the ballot is cast outside the public eye, and thus the opportunities for coercion and voter impersonation are greater.
 Second, the transmission path for VBM ballots is not as secure as traditional in-person ballots.
 These concerns relate both to ballots being intercepted and ballots being requested without the voter’s permission.

 As with all forms of voter fraud, documented instances of fraud related to VBM are rare.
 However, even many scholars who argue that fraud is generally rare agree that fraud with VBM voting seems to be more frequent than with in-person voting.
 Two of the best-known cases of voter fraud involving absentee voting occurred in 1997 in Georgia and Miami.
+More recently, a political campaign manager within North Carolina’s ninth Congressional district defrauded voters by collecting unfilled ballots and then filled in the rest of it to favor the campaign’s candidate, leading to a new election.

 Finally, skeptics of convenience voting methods such as VBM argue that they encourage voters to cast their ballots before all the information from the campaign is revealed, thus putting early voters at a civic disadvantage.
 In response, it can be argued that as more voters cast early ballots by mail or in person, campaigns have less incentive to hold onto negative information about their opponents in the hope of gaining an advantage through an October surprise.
 Empirically, it's important to note that the earliest voters tend to be the strongest partisans, and thus are less likely to be swayed by last-minute information.